Mounting bearings with a cylindrical bore

 If it is necessary to handle bearings with seals that have been subjected to high temperatures, such as when dismounting the bearing, the following safety precautions should be observed:

 Always wear protective goggles, gloves and appropriate breathing apparatus.

-Place all of the remains of the seals in an airtight plastic container marked with a symbol for “material will etch”.
+Place all the remains of the seals in an airtight plastic container marked with a symbol for “material will etch”.

 - Follow the safety precautions in the appropriate safety data sheet (SDS).

 If there is contact with the seals, wash hands with soap and plenty of water and, if contact has been made with the eyes, flush eyes with plenty of water and consult a doctor immediately.
 If the fumes have been inhaled, consult a doctor immediately.